• Skip to primary navigation

 Can steak bean salad be made in advance?

-Yes, mostly!
-You can cook the steak, make the chimichurri, and chop the veggies a day or two ahead.
-Assemble the bean/veggie base and store it separately.
-Combine everything and dress it about 30 minutes before serving for the best texture, especially if adding avocado.
+Mostly yes!
+Cook steak, make chimichurri, chop veggies a day or two ahead.
+Store separately.
+Combine and dress about 30 minutes before serving for best texture, especially with avocado.

 What beans go well with steak and chimichurri?

-Heartier beans hold up well.
-Cannellini, kidney, black beans, and chickpeas are all excellent choices that complement the robust flavors of steak and chimichurri in this steak chimichurri dense bean salad.
-You could even use pinto beans if that’s what you have!
+Heartier beans work best – cannellini, kidney, black beans, chickpeas all complement the robust flavors beautifully in this steak chimichurri dense bean salad.
+Pintos work too!

 Is steak dense bean salad good for meal prep?

-Absolutely!
-It’s fantastic for meal prep.
-I recommend storing the sliced steak separately from the dressed bean salad and combining them just before eating to keep the steak texture optimal.
-It holds up well for lunches for a few days.
+Absolutely fantastic for meal prep.
+Store sliced steak separately from dressed bean salad and combine just before eating to maintain optimal steak texture.
+Holds well for several days.

-There you have it – a steak chimichurri dense bean salad that’s bursting with flavor, comes together quicker than you’d think, and is guaranteed to impress!
-It’s become a real go-to when I want something satisfying and a little different from the usual pasta night.
-It’s proof that salads don’t have to be boring!
-This dish feels hearty and special, perfect alongside the simple goodness of the foundational dense bean salad recipe.
-Give it a try, and let me know your favorite twists in the comments below.
+So there you have it – a steak chimichurri dense bean salad that’s packed with flavor, comes together faster than you’d expect, and impresses every single time.
+It’s become my go-to when I want something satisfying but different from the usual rotation (because pasta night can only happen so many times before you lose your mind, right?).
+Proof that salads don’t have to be boring or leave you hungry!
+This feels both hearty and special, perfect alongside the simplicity of the foundational dense bean salad recipe.
+Give it a shot and tell me your favorite twists in the comments.
 Buon appetito!

 Loved it?
 Share it with your friends!